Yes, You Can Eat Your Way to a Better Workout

 What you eat before and after you exercise is almost as important as the workout itself.
 Food is your fuel—it gives you the energy necessary to be active and focused, and it also provides the nutrients required to build muscle and bone strength, as well as help the body recover post workout.

-This Monday, in honor of Nutrition Month, plan some meals around your workouts.
+This Monday, plan some meals around your workouts.

 What to Eat Before a Workout: